 16. Rakija – Fruit Spirit

-The Montenegrins said their new day would be energetic with a glass of Rakija.
+The Montenegrins believe that a glass of Rakija will energize their new day.
 It is a typical alcoholic drink in Montenegro and the countries in the Balkans region.
 Commercial Rakija has 40% alcohol, and the domestic version will be more assertive with 50 to 70%.